stefanDeveloper/explainable-prediction_covid19/covid-sad/README.md

 # COVID-SAD

-> COVID-SAD includes all adaption we have for our data
+> COVID-SAD includes all adaption we have for our data.
+SAD is an acronym of Stefan, Alexander, and David.

 ## Getting Started